This website, its text and photographs are © 2009 - 2015 Al Frazza. All rights reserved.

 Available to be read at Google Books here

 • Moss states in his notes for Nauvoo to the Hook - The Iconography of a Barrier Beach (page 111) that he believes that Barber and Howe derived the text of the monument from the 1789 book The American Universal Geography by Jedidiah Morse.

 However, I was unable to locate any place in The American Universal Geography where Morse shows the text of the monument, although he does mention the monument on page 524.

-Available at Internet Archives Here.
+Available to be read at the Internet Archives here.

 11. ^ I spoke with Anne Petrimoulx, who is the Archivist at the Trinity Wall Street Archives, by phone on February 12, 2014.
 She informed me that the church does not have any records as to when and how the memorial arrived here.

 She did provide me with a copy of an article that appeared on pages 16-17 of the Dec 1964 Trinity Parish Newsletter, "Sandy Hook on New Year's Ever 1783."
 The article was written by George H. Moss around the time of the publication of his book Nauvoo to the Hook - The Iconography of a Barrier Beach in 1964.
 In the article he relates that his own research, and the records of the church in 1964, could not resolve the origin of the stone in Trinity.
 He does state that it was most likely originally placed at the second Trinity Church circa 1790.
 (The current Trinity Church is actually the third church structure at this location.
 The First Trinity Church was chartered by King William III of England in 1697, and was destroyed by fire in 1776 during the British occupation of New York.
 Second Trinity Church was built 1788-1790 and torn down 1839.
 The third and current structure was completed in 1846.
 Source: Trinity Wall Street History Timeline, which appeared on the Trinity website)